-Some think the only reason possible for their degraded lot in life must be that they did bad things and now they deserve this fate.
-And, of course, the reason why the millionaire can live in luxury is that he did good things.
-Now both are being paid back by fated justice.
-It is a law that neither the supreme God can change.
+No one thinks that the street people are more evil than the millionaire who drives past them in his limousine; therefore the only reason possible for their degraded lot in life must be that in previous existences "they" did bad things and now they deserve this fate.
+And, of course, the reason why the millionaire can live in luxury is that in some previous existence "he" did good things.
+Now both are being paid back by fate.
+It is a law that can't be changed.